Sourdough Artisan Bread

 Measure the flour in a large bowl.
 Add the salt and mix.
 Make a well in the middle of the flour, add the water and sourdough starter.
 Mix with a spatula or dough whisk until all the flour has been absorbed.
 The dough should be wet, but not too wet.
 It should be able to hold a loose ball shape.
 See picture above.
 This is the first rise.

 The next morning scrap and lift the dough over its self in the bowl, do this several times to develop the structure.
-Next scrape the dough out on a generously floured work surface with a scraper.
+Next scrape the dough out on a generously floured work surface with the scraper.
 Lift the dough edges in towards the center of the bottom of the dough on all four sides.
 Turn over and nudge and tuck in the edges of the dough to make a round.
 Pull the boule over the work surface towards you to make the top taunt.
+See video demonstration above.

 Place the dough round on a dusted parchment paper with flour, cornmeal or wheat bran.
 Allow to rise 1 hour.
 This is the second rise.
 Gentle poke your finger into the dough, it should hold the impression.
 If it springs back let it rise another 15 minutes and check.

 Preheat your oven to 475-degree.
 Half an hour before the second rise is finished place a 4 1/2 quart dutch oven on the center rack.
 I recommend using cast iron, it will give you the coveted crust you desire.

-Be very careful removing the pan from the oven, remove the cover.
-Unfold the tea towel with the dough quickly, and gently invert it into the pot.
-Cover the pot and bake in the oven for 30 minutes.
+Remove the pan from the oven carefully.
+Transfer the dough directly on the parchment paper into the pot.
+Cover the pot with the lid and bake in the oven for 30 minutes.

 Remove the lid and continue baking for an additional 20-30 minutes or until internal temperature reaches 200 degrees, and the bread is a chestnut color.
 Use a spatula carefully removing the bread from the pot.
 Place on a rack for cooling, you will hear cracking sounds coming from the bread.